-So lucky you.
-Here’s the only script coverage buyer’s guide you’ll ever need.
-And yeah, I promote my company a bit by doing it, but my goal is also to help you sort the good from the bad when making a decision to pay for script coverage.
+Here’s the only script coverage buyer’s guide you’ll ever need to help you sort the good from the bad when making a decision to pay for script coverage.

 So what’s script coverage?
-Real quick, script coverage, in a nutshell, is really just a short document that offers an opinion on a screenplay.
-When script coverage is good, it offers helpful suggestions and pulls no punches with its critique, and the writer or filmmaker receiving it can make improvements to their material.
+Here’s a big long tutorial on script coverage but in a nutshell, it’s really just a short document that provides human feedback and analysis on a screenplay (Key word: HUMAN, not A.I.)
+When script coverage is done well, it offers helpful suggestions and pulls no punches with its critique, and the writer or filmmaker receiving it can make improvements to their material.

 A) Familiarity with how screenwriting and films and television work